 Resources for Maximizing PPP Loan Forgiveness

-The principal amount of the loan (you will still owe the loan interest that is 1%) used to cover the expenses listed above during the 8-week period following loan origination will be forgiven under the following criteria:
+The principal amount of the loan (you will still owe the loan interest that is 1%) used to cover eligible expenses listed during the 24-week period (borrowers receiving loans before June 5 may use 8-week covered or alternative period) following loan origination will be forgiven under the following criteria:

 Borrower calculates the total average full-time equivalency (FTE) during the chosen reference period.
 For purposes of this calculation, the reference period is, at the Borrower’s election, either (i) February 15, 2019 to June 30, 2019; (ii) January 1, 2020 to February 29, 2020; or (iii) in the case of seasonal employers, either of the preceding periods or a consecutive twelve-week period between May 1, 2019 and September 15, 2019.

-The actual loan forgiveness amount that the Borrower will receive may be reduced if the Borrower’s average FTE employee count during the Covered Period (or the Alternative Payroll Covered Period) was less than during the Borrower’s chosen reference period, with the exceptions listed below:
+The actual loan forgiveness amount that the Borrower will receive may be reduced if the Borrower’s average FTE employee count during the Covered Period was less than during the Borrower’s chosen reference period, with the exceptions listed below:

 FTE Calculation (This is a new SBA policy) For each employee, enter the average number of hours paid per week, divide by 40, and round the total to the nearest tenth.
 The maximum for each employee is capped at 1.0.
 A simplified method that assigns a 1.0 for employees who work 40 hours or more per week and 0.5 for employees who work fewer hours may be used at the election of the Borrower.